d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 \vspace{.4in}

-\newpage

-4. Does there appear to be an association between 'Budget' and 'Revenue'?
+5. Does there appear to be an association between `Budget` and `Revenue`?
 Explain.

 \vspace{1in}

 ### Correlation  {-}

-Correlation measures the strength and the direction between two quantitative variables.
+Correlation measures the strength and the direction of the linear relationship between two quantitative variables.
 The closer the value of correlation to + or - 1 the stronger the linear relationship.
 Values close to zero indicate a very weak linear relationship between the two variables.
 The following output shows a correlation matrix between several pairs of quantitative variables.

+\newpage

 ```r